knathanieltucker/startupbook/startupbook/private/guides/priorities.md

 1. You need to focus on 1 or 2 things [2]
 2. You need to say no 97% of the time [3]

+And remember to be biased towards action [8]

 ## Before product market fit

 1. Eat